 Fauzia Zohra Rafique

 Through creative writing, blogging and community development work Fauzia supports freedom of expression and equality.
 In 2013, she declined Queen Elizabeth II Diamond Jubilee Medal to protest against Canadian Government and British Monarchy for refusing to meet hunger-striking Native Canadian leaders.
 She publishes blogs on Punjabi literature, blasphemy and honor killings.
-She is a co-founder and the coordinator of Surrey Muse, the Project Coordinator of Surrey Muse AT Large (SMAL) and Surrey Muse Writers, and a co-organizer of Word Arts LIVE!.
+She is a co-founder and the coordinator of Surrey Muse, and, the Project Coordinator of Surrey Muse AT Large (SMAL) and Surrey Muse Writers.

 Fauzia’s fiction and poetry